Our Mission

 Our Founder, Myldred E. Jones

-Casa Youth Shelter’s Founder, Myldred E. Jones, was a resident of Los Alamitos for 38 years and a woman of deep faith.
-A retired Navy Lt.
-Commander, Myldred’s military and humanitarian accomplishments were recognized by the likes of five U.S. presidents, Generals Colin Powell and Norman Schwarzkopf, and Pope John XXII.
-She dedicated her life to helping, volunteering, and watching out for the needy.
+Casa Youth Shelter’s founder, Myldred E. Jones, was a resident of Los Alamitos for 38 years and a woman of deep faith.
+A retired Navy Lieutenant Commander, her military and humanitarian service earned recognition from five U.S. presidents, Generals Colin Powell and Norman Schwarzkopf, and Pope John XXII.
+She dedicated her life to helping others—consistently showing up for those in need with compassion, service, and purpose.

-Born in Philadelphia, the second of four children, she earned her B.A. in Sociology and Social Studies at Wittenberg College in Springfield, Ohio, and did graduate studies at UCLA in Sociology and Public Administration.
+Born in Philadelphia, the second of four children, Myldred earned her B.A. in Sociology and Social Studies from Wittenberg College in Springfield, Ohio, and later pursued graduate studies at UCLA in Sociology and Public Administration.
 She was teaching high school at the Frances de Paux School for Mexican Girls when, in 1942, the wartime call to duty led her into the Navy.
-She was in the first contingent of California WAVES to be called to active duty.
+She was part of the first contingent of California WAVES called to active duty.

-In the days when marriage and motherhood were not allowed for career military women, she served with distinction throughout WWII, the Korean War, and the peacetime that followed, rising to the rank of Lt Commander.
-She was the first female faculty in the Armed Forces Graduate School of Information, Assistant Director, Dept. Welfare – Navy Relief Society, and the Naval Liaison to both the United Nations and the American Red Cross.
+At a time when marriage and motherhood were not permitted for career military women, Myldred chose a life of service.
+She served with distinction through World War II, the Korean War, and the years that followed, rising to the rank of Lieutenant Commander.
+Along the way, she broke barriers as the first female faculty member at the Armed Forces Graduate School of Information, served as Assistant Director of the Department of Welfare for the Navy Relief Society, and acted as the Naval Liaison to both the United Nations and the American Red Cross.

 Activist at Heart

 After her military discharge, she was active in the Civil Rights Movement, marching with Dr. Martin Luther King, Jr. from Selma to Montgomery.
 She helped desegregate an Episcopal Church near Selma, as well as a military officers’ club.
-She also joined with Cesar Chavez on his marches for the United Farm Workers, and then worked in Watts and East Los Angeles to continue this work with teenagers.
+She later worked in Watts and East Los Angeles, continuing this work with teenagers and underserved communities.

 Starting Casa Youth Shelter